 Located at the 30 kms west of Bursa, Lake Uluabat is a significant place for not only its natural beauty, but also it provides a natural habitat for various bird species.
 You can rent vessels to go for a sail in the lake.

-Situated in the heart of the lake, Golyazi Village is only linked with land through a small road and an appealing place that you should visit to see different architectural constructions in detail if you go to see Lake Uluabat.
+Situated in the heart of the lake, Golyazi Village is an appealing place that you should visit to see different architectural constructions in detail if you go to see Lake Uluabat.

 One of the first things to do in Bursa is to taste the Iskender Kebab.
 You can visit Iskender Kebab Evi to be able to enjoy the best iskender kebab of Bursa.